joomla/joomla-cms/.github/ISSUE_TEMPLATE/rfc.md

 ---
 name: Start a Request for Comment
-about: Start an Request for Comment discussion
+about: Start a Request for Comment discussion

 ---